Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

 \subsubsection{Issues associated with image description}

-\begin{itemize} \item \textbf{Unsafe tagging.} Image tagging has become a new social fashion provided by many PSPs to facilitate users' interactions and Web image search \cite{gupta2010survey}.
-However, users' indiscreet tagging might directly expose certain kinds of individual information, such as facial identity \cite{pesce2012privacy}.
-The risk could be further aggravated by automatic image tagging functionalities powered by machine recognition algorithms \cite{Ni:sit,Xue:jmr,chen2021automatic}.
-In addition, the linkable-tagging-based access control provided by some PSPs could be misled to allow malicious access if the victim's face is deliberately tagged as another person \cite{tang2019faces}. \begin{quote} \textit{Supposing that Alice tags her and Bob's names and the name of the scenic spot they are visiting on the image.
-It directly reveals Bob's identity and location information to someone who is not in his social circle.} \end{quote} \end{itemize}
+\paragraph{\textbf{Unsafe tagging.}} Image tagging has become a prevalent social functionality supported by many PSPs.
+However, indiscreet tagging behaviors might directly expose certain kinds of individual information, such as facial identity or location \cite{pesce2012privacy}.
+Automatic image tagging functions based on machine recognition algorithms may further exacerbate this risk \cite{chen2021automatic}.
+In addition, some PSPs adopt linkable tags as access control, which could lead to malicious access if the victim's face is deliberately tagged as another person \cite{tang2019faces}.